 You can’t simply pause the old ad and start the new one.
 You’ll have to create a new ad group with the new web address in it and have no trace of the old ad.

-This is not to say you can’t have different urls in the ad.
+This is not to say you can’t have different urls in the ad from the same domain.
 Having one ad go to widget.com and another go to widget.com/landing page is all right.

 SH!T Happens There are also going to be times when your ad disapproved inadvertently or because of technical issues at Google.